 Twelve men have walked on the moon.
 All of them were firstborns or only children.
 In terms of level of education, aspirations and achievement, firstborns and only children excel.
-What gives firstborns and only children this distinct advantage?
+What gives these children this distinct advantage?
+What is the difference between being an only child and having siblings?

 Accepting that for a period of time firstborns are only children, the advantage can be partially explained by the Dilution Theory.
 In families, the finite resources parents have means that any given sibling will be given less time and attention than if they were an only child.
 In essence, siblings compete for whatever their parents can provide.